keptn/keptn.github.io/content/docs/0.19.x/define/_index.md

   that evaluates a deployment or release using metrics from the observability platform of your choice, based on criteria you define.

+  This page also includes a short video that steps you through the implementation process for a quality gate evaluation.

 * [Delivery Assistant](delivery_assistant) illustrates how to implement a *shipyard* that has both manual and automatic delivery options, depending on the results of the quality gates `evaluation`.